Trading Places: Plot

 Brothers Randolph and Mortimer Duke own a commodities brokerage firm, Duke & Duke Commodity Brokers, in Philadelphia, Pennsylvania.
 They witness an encounter between their managing director—the well-mannered and educated Louis Winthorpe III, engaged to the Dukes' grandniece Penelope Witherspoon—and poor black street hustler Billy Ray Valentine.
 Valentine is arrested at Winthorpe's insistence after the latter assumes he is being robbed.
 Holding opposing views on the issue of nature versus nurture, the Dukes make a wager and agree to conduct an experiment to observe the results of switching the lives of Valentine and Winthorpe, two people in contrasting social strata.

 Winthorpe is framed as a thief, drug dealer, and philanderer by Clarence Beeks, a man on the Dukes' payroll.
-He is fired from Duke & Duke, his bank accounts are frozen, he is denied entry to his Duke-owned home, and is ostracized by Penelope and her friends.
+He is fired from Duke & Duke, his bank accounts are frozen, he is denied entry to his Duke-owned home, and is ostracized by Penelope and his friends.
 Winthorpe is befriended by Ophelia, a prostitute who helps him in exchange for a financial reward once he is exonerated to secure her own retirement.
 The Dukes post bail for Valentine, install him in Winthorpe's former job, and grant him use of Winthorpe's home, including the service of his butler Coleman.
 Valentine becomes well versed in the business, using his street smarts to achieve success, and begins to act in a well-mannered way.

 During the firm's Christmas party, Winthorpe plants drugs in Valentine's desk, attempting to frame him, and brandishes a gun to escape.
 Later, the Dukes discuss their experiment and settle their wager for $1.
 They plot to return Valentine to the streets, but have no intention of taking back Winthorpe.
 Valentine overhears the conversation and seeks out Winthorpe, who has attempted suicide by overdosing.
 Valentine, Ophelia and Coleman nurse him back to health and inform him of the experiment.
-Watching a television news broadcast, they learn that Beeks is transporting a secret United States Department of Agriculture (USDA) report on orange crop forecasts.
-Remembering large payments made to Beeks by the Dukes, Winthorpe and Valentine decide to foil the brothers' plan to obtain the report early and use it to corner the market on frozen concentrated orange juice.
+Watching a television news broadcast, they learn that Beeks is transporting a secret United States Department of Agriculture report on orange crop forecasts.
+Remembering large payments made to Beeks by the Dukes, Winthorpe and Valentine deduce the brothers' plan to obtain the report early and use it to corner the market on frozen concentrated orange juice, and decide to foil it.